 Why Does El Niño Occur?

-It’s still not fully understand what triggers the irregular El Niño conditions.
+It’s still not fully understood what triggers the irregular El Niño conditions.
 But scientists believe there are several co-dependent factors that drive El Niño.
-For example, this includes the strength of Trade Winds and push-pull of water movement.
+For example, this includes the strength of Trade Winds and the push-pull of water movement.

 The Coriolis Effect ultimately drives the overall flow of Trade Winds.
 But it’s the variations in concentrations of warm water that get moved by the Trade Winds.